Posterior contraction for deep Gaussian process priors: Composition structure on the regression function

-We assume that all functions in the composition are H\"older smooth.
+We impose smoothness conditions on all functions in the composition.
 A function has H\"older smoothness index $\beta>0$ if all partial derivatives up to order $\lfloor\beta\rfloor$ exist and are bounded, and the partial derivatives of order $\lfloor\beta\rfloor$ are $(\beta-\lfloor\beta\rfloor)$-H\"older.
 Here, the ball of $\beta$-smooth H\"older functions of radius $K$ is defined as

-where $\bm{\alpha}=(\alpha_1,\ldots,\alpha_r)\in\N^r$ is a multi-index, $|\bm{\alpha}|:=|\bm{\alpha}|_1$ and $\partial^{\bm{\alpha}} = \partial^{\alpha_1}\ldots\partial^{\alpha_r}.$ The factors $2r$ and $2^{\beta-\lfloor \beta \rfloor}$ guarantee the embedding $\mC^{\beta}_r(K)\subseteq \mC^{\beta'}_r(K)$ whenever $\beta'\leq \beta,$ see Lemma~\ref{lem.Di_embedding}.
+where $\bm{\alpha}=(\alpha_1,\ldots,\alpha_r)\in\N^r$ is a multi-index, $|\bm{\alpha}|:=|\bm{\alpha}|_1$ and $\partial^{\bm{\alpha}} = \partial^{\alpha_1}\cdots\partial^{\alpha_r}.$ The factors $2r$ and $2^{\beta-\lfloor \beta \rfloor}$ guarantee the embedding $\mC^{\beta}_r(K)\subseteq \mC^{\beta'}_r(K)$ whenever $\beta'\leq \beta,$ see Lemma~\ref{lem.Di_embedding}.